COVID-19 pandemic in Newfoundland and Labrador: COVID-19 Omicron Variant Outbreak

 During the live media briefing on January 20, 2022, Premier Andrew Furey announced that students will return to in-person classes starting January 25, 2022.
 Furey stated that the Canadian Pediatric Society has endorsed a return to school and that "97% of students across the country are in school right now."
 Dr. Fitzgerald said that "there are some children who live with violence, and school is their safe place."
 When asked by a reporter why other businesses are not allowed to reopen with the students returning to school, Dr. Fitzgerald said, "If we open the top too quickly, we are going to cause a flood.
 So we don't want to do that, and we just want to open that tap just enough so we can keep the water flowing and it doesn't overflow the sink."
 Minister Haggie was asked what the actual number of hospitalizations are in the province, as reporters are receiving conflicting numbers from both the provincial government and health-care workers.
-Haggie stated there are "55 patients in acute-care facilities with COVID-19," However, out of that 55, 20 patients were admitted because COVID-19 was their first diagnosis, and the remaining 35 were admitted with other health complications, but contracted COVID-19 while in hospital.
+Haggie stated there are "55 patients in acute-care facilities with COVID-19," However, out of that 55, 20 patients were admitted because COVID-19 was their first diagnosis, and the remaining 35 were admitted with other health complications, but contracted COVID-19 while in the hospital.
 Fitzgerald went on to announced 360 new COVID-19 cases, 764 recoveries, and two more deaths; bringing the active caseload to 2,801.
 The two deaths were males from the Western and Eastern Health region and were 70 years of age and above.
-There were also two more hospitalizations in the last 24-hours, bringing that total to 20 people in hospital due to COVID-19.
+There were also two more hospitalizations in the last 24 hours, bringing that total to 20 people in the hospital due to COVID-19.
 There are 16 patients in non-critical care and four in critical care; a new record for hospitalizations.

 On January 21, 2022, health officials reported 324 new COVID-19 cases and 458 recoveries, leaving 2,666 known, active cases.
-There are now 18 people in hospital; 17 in non-critical care and one in critical care.
+There are now 18 people in the hospital; 17 in non-critical care and one in critical care.

 The ministry tweeted on January 22, 2022, that the province is reporting 283 new COVID-19 cases and 376 recoveries.
-There are now 15 people in hospital due to COVID-19.
+There are now 15 people in the hospital due to COVID-19.
 The province now has 2,583 known, active cases.

 Officials reported 361 new COVID-19 cases and 288 recoveries on January 23, 2022.
 There are now 19 people in hospital due to COVID-19.

 On January 24, 2022, officials reported 349 new COVID-19 cases, 335 recoveries, and one new death.
 The death involved a male in the Western Health region and was between 60 and 69 years of age.
 There are 21 hospitalizations; 16 people in non-critical care and five in critical care.
 The province is reporting 2,669 known, active cases.